-In the 1940s, vintage gloves were coordinated to a hat, dress or suit, not necessarily to multiple accessories.
-Being entirely matchy matchy was something introduced in the 1950s.
+In the 1940s, vintage gloves were coordinated to a hat, purse, dress or suit, not necessarily to multiple accessories.

 1950s Vintage Gloves

 Most women wore gloves when out in public during the day, especially in the first half of the decade.
 Daytime gloves were wrist-length in leather or suede in neutral colors or plain white.
 Winter saw black leather gloves, as well as textured brown tweed gloves, make a steady appearance.
 Heavy winters required knitted gloves or fur-lined leathers.
 In summer, cotton or crochet mesh gloves were the coolest option.
 Jackie Kennedy wore wrist length white gloves for most of her public appearances.
 She was model for the decade as to how women should dress.

-Gloves took note from all the previous decades and came in a number of other lengths, cuts and colors.
+Gloves took note from all the previous decades and came in a number of other lengths, cuts, and colors.
 The scalloped gauntlet remained common as well as long plain gloves.
 Button details, bows, embroidery, and ruffles adorned many day styles.
 Peach, pink, and baby blue were all great colors for spring.
 Gloves also came in newer synthetics like nylon.
 Despite the durability and wash friendliness they did not breathe well and were usually passed over for white cotton gloves.
 Most women had drawers full of white gloves, ready to be tossed out once they became too dirty to clean.

 1960s Vintage Gloves

-When the mod look became popular gloves emerged with more personality.
+When the mod look became popular, gloves emerged with more personality.
 Cutouts, buttons, and contrast trim updated them from the plain old ladies style.
 The latest craze was for synthetic fabrics like stretchy nylon.
-They didn’t breath well but the light shine to them was new and very modern.
+They didn’t breathe well but the light shine to them was new and very modern.